hove-io/navitia/documentation/rfc/doc-routing-algorithm.md

 ## Some ideas for improvement

 If I had to rewrite it, I'd base the algorithm on Connection Scan Algorithm.
-RAPTOR and CSA are still the simple, flexible and effective algorithms.
+RAPTOR and CSA are still the simplest, more flexible and more effective algorithms.
 CSA is simpler, RAPTOR is better when the journey patterns contain a lot of vehicle journeys.
 Other algorithms try to limit the search space by using the "locality" of the data (in the geographical sense, using contractions or partitionning), but they are much more complicated, much less flexible, and need a complex prepocessing.

 As direct objectives, I'd use:
 - minimize arrival time